Tim Raines: Honors and awards

 Raines was a National League All-Star in 7 consecutive seasons (1981–1987), and was named the Most Valuable Player of the 1987 All-Star Game.

 In 1981, The Sporting News named Raines the National League Rookie of the Year.

 Raines finished in the top 10 in voting for the NL Most Valuable Player Award three times (1983, 1986, 1987).
 He won a Silver Slugger Award as an outfielder in 1986 when he led the National League in both batting average and on-base percentage.

 In 2013, Raines was elected into the Canadian Baseball Hall of Fame.

 On January 18, 2017, Raines was elected to the National Baseball Hall of Fame and Museum.
 He was formally inducted on July 30.
 His plaque depicts him in an Expos cap.

 The baseball complex at Seminole High School in Sanford, Florida, Raines' alma mater, has been renamed Tim Raines Athletic Park in his honor, and Raines' number 22 has been retired at the school.
 Raines was also gifted a ceremonious key to the city of Sanford in March 2019, and the Sanford Historical Museum dedicated an exhibit to Raines, filling it with memorabilia from his career.

-Baseball Hall of Fame candidacy
+National Baseball Hall of Fame

 Raines was elected to the Hall of Fame in 2017, appearing on 86.0% of ballots cast.
 He was eligible for election to the Baseball Hall of Fame in January 2008, and various sabermetricians and commentators had supported his induction prior to his being elected in 2017.